mattcooperdev/oh-baby/README.md

     -   Results Wireframe -
     ![Results Wireframe](assets/md-images/desktop-results.png)

-    Due to the simplicity of the Site, no real changes needed to be made from the inception of the Wireframes.
+    Due to the simplicity of the Site, no real changes neededed to be made from the inception of the Wireframes other than the removal of the email submit in the Results modal that I removed due to time constraints, which could be implemented at a later date.

 ---